Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Preliminaries of multi-parameter estimation

-is the corresponding Pauli expectation value.
-The optimal measurement for minimizing the mean square error of $\theta_{i}$ is the projective measurement in the eigenbasis of $\hat{P}_{i}$.
-The corresponding diagonal element of inverse QFIM is \cite{pauliqfi-PhysRevLett.104.020401}
+where $\{\hat{P}_i\}_{i=1}^{4^n-1}$ denotes the set of non-identity $n$-qubit Pauli operators and $\theta_i=\mathrm{Tr}[\hat{\rho}\hat{P}_i]$ is the corresponding Pauli expectation value.
+The optimal measurement for minimizing the mean squared error of $\theta_{i}$ is the projective measurement in the eigenbasis of $\hat{P}_{i}$.
+The corresponding diagonal element of the inverse QFIM is given by \cite{pauliqfi-PhysRevLett.104.020401}

-\subsection{Quantum Learning Theory with $\ell_{k}$ distance}
+\subsection{Quantum Learning Theory with $\ell_{k}$-distance}